What is Product Modification?

 A company can separate its product from other brands and possibly earn a significant market share for this one-of-a-kind product by modifying its appearance.

 The main disadvantage of using style adjustments is that their worth gets decided on a case-by-case basis.
-Customers may perceive the updated goods as less appealing, even if a company modifies a product to improve its aesthetic.
+Customers may perceive the updated products as less appealing, even if a company modifies a product to improve its aesthetic.

 It’s a marketing tactic in which the product’s packaging gets altered.
 You may require these enhancements due to the development of new packaging techniques.
 A flaw in the product’s current packaging or user suggestions for revisions.
+QR codes can also be added to packaging as an improvement strategy to provide customers with additional information about the product, such as ingredients, nutritional information, or usage instructions.
+Look for any dynamic QR code generator that you can find online when creating your QR code.

-Maintaining a steady pace:
+Maintaining a Steady Pace:

 A product line that remains the same over time may appear worn and stale in a world where game-changing technology gets introduced faster than most consumers can keep up with them.